AnnaCM/task-manager-api/README.md

   {
     "errors": [
       {
-        "message": "Task not found.",
+        "message": "Title cannot be empty.",
         "extensions": {
-          "code": "TASK_NOT_FOUND"
+          "code": "INVALID_INPUT"
         }
       }
     ]
   }
   ```
-- **Frontend Integration**: Error codes (e.g. `TASK_NOT_FOUND`, `INVALID_INPUT`) can be mapped to translated or user-friendly messages on the frontend.
+- **Frontend Integration**: Error codes (e.g. `INVALID_INPUT`) can be mapped to translated or user-friendly messages on the frontend.
-- **Internationalization Support**: Error codes enable language-specific messaging without hardcoding messages on the backend.
+- **Internationalisation Support**: Error codes enable language-specific messaging without hardcoding messages on the backend.

 ## Notes
 - The API uses a local SQLite database (tasks.db).